Excel Add in🔗

 This tutorial provides a step-by-step guide for setting up your first example using the Modelon Impact Add-In for Excel.
 By following this tutorial, you will learn how to:

-- Access the Excel template worksheet used to set up experiments with the add-in.
+• Download an Excel worksheet to set up experiments with the Excel add-in

 Before you start🔗